+Final Multi-Year Regulation Plan

+June 7, 2019

+(as amended September 3, 2020 in Case No. 20-1401-PET)

+Page 29 of 35

+E. Emerald Ash Borer Assessment & Adjustor

 The Plan establishes a separate line item assessment and associated adjustor to collect costs related to addressing reliability and safety issues caused by the infestation of the invasive Emerald Ash Borer, which has recently been confirmed in Vermont.
 GMP will be implementing an EAB Mitigation Plan to proactively remove ash trees in power line corridors that are confirmed to have EABs infestations or are at high risk of EAB infestation.
-The annual assessment to cover this work will be \$1.2 million in each fiscal year, which will be collected through a separate line item on customer bills.
+The annual assessment to cover this work will be \$1.2 million in each fiscal year, which will be collected through a separate line item on customer bills, based on a surcharge as a percentage of revenue.
 Within 60 days following each fiscal year, GMP shall file an annual report on actual EAB expenditures under the mitigation plan, and identify any returns or collections necessitated by changes in the infestation spread rate which will be collected or returned through an adjustment to the EAB line item assessment.
+This adjustment shall be subject to DPS review and PUC approval prior

-This adjustment shall be subject to DPS review and PUC approval prior to implementation, and would be incorporated into rates immediately upon PUC approval.
+The \$1.2 million annual assessment will go into effect starting with rates in FY20 through a separate line item on customer bills.
+Within 60 days following each fiscal year, GMP shall file an annual report on actual EAB expenditures under the mitigation plan, and identify any returns or collections necessitated by changes in the infestation spread rate which will be collected or returned through an adjustment to the EAB line item assessment.
+This adjustment shall be subject to DPS review and PUC approval prior to implementation, and would be incorporated into rates following PUC approval and thirty-day notice to customers.

+to implementation, and would be incorporated into rates immediately upon PUC

+F. Rate Smoothing Adjustor

+approval.